John Edgar Fike, Sr. 1907-1970

 John Thomas Fike (1718-1788) Elizabeth Sarah Malachi Fike (1715-1790)

 “The Fike Family are of a German heritage.
 In the German language, the name Fyke means a conical shaped fish trap or fish basket.
-The immigrant(s) most likely landed first at Philadelphia, Pennsylvania.
-There are Fike’s in PA today.
+The immigrant(s) most likely landed first at Philadelphia.
+There are Fike’s in Pennsylvania today.
 The Feick/Fike/Figg name was found all over Germany in the early 1700’s, and there are still many Feick/Fike names in German telephone books today….Our branch later moved south to North Carolina.
 The earliest record of our Fike family begins with John Fike, Constable of Granville County, North Carolina, in 1752.
 He had a Land Grant in Granville in 1760…”

 In addition to the Fikes we will meet the Richardsons from Maryland who moved with the family to North Carolina, Tennessee, and on to Illinois.
 In Tennessee they married into the Henry clan in the early 1800s.

 John Thomas Fike and his sons fought in the Regulator Movement in North Carolina, one of the first armed revolts of the colonists against the British Crown.
 They also fought in the North and South Carolina militias during the Revolutionary War.
 One of our uncles was in George Washington’s Continental Army and died while in service during the time that the army was encamped at Valley Forge.
 Another of our ancestors, Josiah Achem Fyke, fought for Andrew Jackson at the Battle of New Orleans during the war of 1812.
-Anthony Bellen served in the Union Army during the Civil War.

 Hanover County was formed in 1720 from New Kent County and is located in the east-central Piedmont and Coastal Plain between the Chickahominy and Pamunkey Rivers, Northwest of Richmond.
 Tobacco barges came up the Pamunkey River to Hanovertown to load and unload goods in an area which had been home to the Chickahominy and Pamunkey Indians.